 Jack and Carolann have been dancing together for 5 years.

 Chayne is the director of our preschool outreach program as well as our children’s camp director.
-She is currently teaching tap, ballet, jazz and tumbling for our tiny tot combo classes.
+She has been teaching for over 8 years in styles like tap, ballet, jazz and tumbling for children.

 Chloe began dancing at Jean’s Dance Studio at the age of 11.
 She quickly found she had an immense passion for dance and started to assist in many of the children’s classes!
 At the age of 16 she began teaching her own classes and continues to teach Jazz, Contemporary, & Jazz Technique today.
 Chloe is also the Director of our Jr. Company Team and has introduced the team to many opportunities including KAR dance convention/competition, performances at Knott’s Berry Farm and on Carnival Cruise Ships, plus much more!
 In high school she became President of her Dance Company Team and later decided to pursue a BA in Liberal Studies & minor in Visual & Performing Arts at California State University, San Marcos to bring dance to her students for years to come.